 Photovoltaic Cell Pilot Project

 A pilot project was initiated in 2020 to evaluate the feasibility of photovoltaic cells to produce green electricity from sunlight to offset electricity consumption from the grid.
-Located on the roof of the Tissue Culture Laboratory, these battery of cells are expected to generate 525 kW/ day with the option of selling electricity unutilised by the laboratory to the grid.
+Located on the roof of the Tissue Culture Laboratory, these cells generate about 525 kW/day for the Tissue Culture Laboratory, with the unutilised electricity channelled to other laboratories in the Research Department.
+A total of 193MWh of renewable electricity was generated in 2022.
+In May 2022, a larger photovoltaic project was commissioned at the Unitata Refinery, which generated 460 MWh of electricity throughout the rest of 2022.

 Conversion to Energy saving T5 Fluorescent lamps